willkg/socorro-zero/docs/socorro_test_checklist.rst

     * Check sentry for errors
     * Log into webapp node and check logs for errors.

+      FIXME: List log paths.

     * Run QA Selenium tests.

       :prod: ``webqatestbot build socorro.prod.saucelabs``
       :stage: ``webqatestbot build socorro.stage.saucelabs``

 Can we log into the webapp?

+    * Log in.
+    * FIXME: What is behind a login that we need to verify is working?

 Is super search working?